Carrying water when backpacking is a real headache.

 Drinking fountain or not?

-In reality, even if nothing replaces your stock of water, solutions exist to purify water while hiking and to ensure a good hydration in full autonomy.
+In reality, even if nothing replaces your stock of water, solutions exist to purify water on a hike and to ensure good hydration in complete autonomy.

-I will explain everything to you, so that you will not drown in a glass of water.
+I will explain everything to you so you will not drown in a glass of water.

 Table of Contents

 - Before you start